maks914/rsschool-cv/cv.md

 * discord: @maks914
 ***********************************
 # About me
-My goal is to become a JS programmer
+My goal is to become a JS programmer.

 My strength is that I am not afraid of difficulties.